 Prospective participant qualifications will be reviewed by the Director of the Black Addictions Counselor Education Program or designee.
 The application, letters of recommendation and personal interview are all considered for admission.
 All admission materials become the property of the Black Addictions Counselor Education Program and may not be returned to you or submitted to other parties for any other use.
 Admission to the Black Addictions Counselor Education Program is determined without regard to race, ethnicity, gender, sexual orientation, religion, or national origin.
 Individuals of color especially those who identify as Black or African American, are strongly encouraged to apply.
 If you are interested in applying for a future program: Visit the application pages at the links below to apply now for consideration for the next enrollment period.
 Contact Della Blake, M.Ed. at email@example.com with questions.

-Applications are on going and placed on a waiting list for Springfield and Boston.
-Application to the Black Addictions Counselor Education consists of the following:\
+Applications are ongoing and placed on a waiting list for Massachusetts.
+Application to the Black Addictions Counselor Education consists of the following:

 □ Part 3 – Participate in a Personal Interview.

 Due to demand and a growing waiting list, there is limited space for this program.
 The program will give priority to individuals who submit complete applications with letters of recommendation promptly.

 ACCEPTANCE NOTIFICATION: After a potential participant submits the application, resume, and two (2) letters of recommendation, an appointment will be scheduled with the Program Director.
 Acceptance decisions are made on an individual basis.
 As soon as decisions are made, candidates will be notified in writing.